rachelproductmanager/DeepLearnWebsite/content/hello.md

 I found the course incredibly useful - it demystifies basic AI concepts for non-engineers, skilfully explains pretty complex ideas, helps you understand AI technologies and clarifies AI terminology (such as the difference between AI, machine learning and deep learning which are often used interchangeably).
 Andrew Ng also breaks down how AI projects are built and how to spot AI growth opportunities in your company.
 He shares a simple mental model for thinking about AI innovation and how it can be applied to solve problems in any industry.
 The course also gives a brief overview of AI ethical issues, how AI is impacting society and the challenges ahead in living through this technological change.

-> “AI (Artificial Intelligence) technology is now **poised to transform every industry**, just as electricity did 100 years ago.
+> **“AI (Artificial Intelligence) technology is now poised to transform every industry, just as electricity did 100 years ago.
 Between now and 2030, it will create an estimated $13 trillion of GDP growth.
-While it has already created tremendous value in leading technology companies such as Google, Baidu, Microsoft and Facebook, **much of the additional waves of value creation will go beyond the software sector**”
+While it has already created tremendous value in leading technology companies such as Google, Baidu, Microsoft and Facebook, much of the additional waves of value creation will go beyond the software sector**”
 >
 > _- Landing AI, The AI Transformation Playbook_